WissemBagga/WissemBagga/README.md

 <h3 align="left">Hi 👋, I'm Wissem Bagga</h3>

-<h2 align="left">Telecommunications Engineer | Full-Stack Developer | Passionate About AI and Emerging Technologies</h2>
+<h2 align="left">Telecommunications Engineering Student | Full-Stack Developer | AI & Web Enthusiast</h2>

 <p align="left">
-I'm always seeking new ways to improve my skills and contribute to meaningful projects.
+I'm a telecommunications and networks engineering student at ENIG with experience in both frontend and backend development.
+I have a strong grasp of software development principles and have honed my skills in designing, programming, and deploying web applications.
-Whether it's web or mobile development, or integrating AI solutions, I aim to build applications that bring real value to users.<br><br>
+I am always exploring innovative solutions, whether in web, mobile, or AI integration, and I aim to create projects that deliver real value to users.<br><br>
-Check out my repositories to explore projects ranging from collaborative platforms to smart tools solving real-world problems.
+Feel free to explore my repositories to see my work, ranging from intelligent assistants to educational platforms.
 </p>

 <div align="left">